Introduction to Hair Loss in Women

 What to Expect in the First Few Weeks

-In the first 2-4 weeks, you might notice more hair shedding.
-Don’t freak out—it’s a sign that Minoxidil is kicking the weak hairs out to make way for stronger ones.
+You might see more hair loss in the first 2-4 weeks.
+Don’t freak out, it is a sign that Minoxidil is weeding out the weak hair to make way for the stronger hair.

 Long-Term Benefits